Search Results for: health information

 “Interoperability” – our information able to be accessed by ALL our care team.

 An Electronic Medical Record is all your health information from within public hospital walls.
-Consumers have said they are interested in their GP also being able to access important health information.
+Consumers have said they are interested in their private hospital specialists and GPs also being able to access important health information.
 Linking up residential and home-based aged care services has also been mentioned regularly.
 This is not the current focus of this program.
 Our role as consumer advocates is to link in with what is happening at a federal level with My Health Record.
 Ideally, we can help ensure the consumer ambition to have more integrated care is supported through digital innovations such as a patient portal that links up all our records.

 Patient Portals